KMFDManic/FBNeo-Xtreme-Amped/src/burner/libretro/README.md

 ### Why am i getting a white screen ?

+Refer to [getting started with arcade emulation](https://docs.libretro.com/guides/arcade-getting-started/#step-3-use-the-correct-version-romsets-for-that-emulator) to understand how romsets work.

 The white screen tells you if the romset is supported at all and which files are wrong or missing.
-Especially, if present, the line "Verify the following romsets : <romset> <parent> <bios>" tells you the list of romset/parent/bios needed by the romset you are trying to run.

-Exceptionally there might be a false positive due to your file being unreadable for some reason (file corruption during transfer, file permission, damaged disk drive, ...).
+Exceptionally there might be a false positive due to your file being unreadable for some reason.
-This is a rabbit hole and something you should only concern yourself if you already used clrmamepro to verify your romsets.

 ### How can i run that romhack i found ?

 A lot of romhacks are supported natively, so your romhack might already be supported under a specific romset name.

-For the unsupported romhacks, there are 3 methods, but those romhacks are not allowed and must be disabled by toggling off the `Allow patched romsets` core option if you intend to use RetroAchievements :

-#### Using the "patched" folder

-* Put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched`, this folder has special privileges allowing it to ignore crcs.
-Sizes and names still need to match the original romset though.
-* Optional : you could strip the patched version from any file that don't differ from the original romset.
+For the unsupported romhacks, you can put the patched version of the romset into `SYSTEM_DIRECTORY/fbneo/patched` (NB: you can strip it of any file that don't differ from non-patched romset if you want), that method will only work if the sizes and names matches with the original romset.
-* Note : **The romset you must launch is still the original non-patched romset (its content will be overriden at runtime by the content of the patched one)**.
+**The romset you must launch is still the original non-patched romset (its content will be overrided at runtime by the content of the patched one)**, you can disable that behavior by toggling off the `Allow patched romsets` core option.

-#### Using IPS Patches

-* Put all IPS patch files (including: driver name directory/**.dat|**.ips) into the `SYSTEM_DIRECTORY/fbneo/ips/` folder.
-* IPS Patch will become available through core options (`Quick Menu > Core Options`) afterward.
-To apply them, you need to launch the game, enable them in core options, then use RetroArch's "restart" action.
-* Note : To avoid competing with loaded games for startup privileges, IPS Patches is initially disabled by default.

-#### Using RomData

-* Put all RomData files (including: driver name directory/**.dat) into the `SYSTEM_DIRECTORY/fbneo/romdata/` folder
-* RomData will become available through core options (`Quick Menu > Core Options`) afterward.
-To apply them, you need to launch the game, enable them in core options, then use RetroArch's "restart" action.

 ### How can i run that unibios i bought from http://unibios.free.fr/ ?

-Use the "patched folder" method from above.
+Same answer as above.

 ### I think i found a glitch, how do i report it ?